MADANW/mohamedAdan.github.io/README.md

 ## Overview

 This portfolio website is designed to display my work and projects.
 With a focus on modern design principles, the site features a consistent color scheme, responsive layout, and intuitive navigation.
-It includes a header with my name ("Mohamed Adan"), a section dedicated to project details with placeholders for three projects, and additional sections that I can customize further as my portfolio grows.
+It includes a header with my name ("Madanw"), a section dedicated to project details with placeholders for three projects, and additional sections that I can customize further as my portfolio grows.

 ## Features